Want to know what the absolute biggest mistake made by small business owners when it comes to marketing?

 This seems logical – do what other successful businesses are doing and you will also become successful.
 Right?

 In reality this is the fastest way to fail and I’m certain it’s responsible for the bulk of small business failures.
-Here are the two major reasons why…
+There are two major reasons why.
+Let’s unpack them.

 Large companies have a very different agenda when it comes to marketing than small businesses do.
 Their strategies and priorities differ from yours significantly.